Agents

 Step Runs

-Each step in a run tracks:
+Each step within a run tracks:

-- Status (pending, processing, completed, failed)
+- Status — Pending, processing, completed, or failed

-- Input and output data
+- Input and output — The data flowing in and out of the step

-- Error messages
+- Error messages — Details if the step failed

-/agents/{agent_id}/runs
+GET /agents/{agent_id}/runs

 Agent Warnings